 The harsh lessons of the markets have been visited over the past 18 months upon large corporations and dealers, as well as municipal governments.
-A factor common in many cases has been an absence or breakdown of internal controls - the checks and balances of financial management that can help provide a measure of safety in complex and rapidly changing markets.
+A factor common in many cases has been an absence or breakdown of internal controls -- the checks and balances of financial management that help provide a measure of safety in complex and rapidly changing markets.

-These developments offer an unprecedented opportunity to review the adequacy of financial checks and balances, to be sure that proper controls are in place.
-Every day, more and more treasurers, legislators, and government officials responsible for protecting the people's money are seizing that opportunity.
-I urge you, when you return home from this gathering, to do the same, if you're not already doing so.
+These developments offer an unprecedented opportunity for you to review the adequacy of financial checks and balances, to be sure that proper controls are in place.
+Every day, more and more treasurers, legislators, municipal attorneys, and government officials are seizing that opportunity.
+I urge you, when you return home from this gathering, to take a leadership role in reviewing your internal controls, if you're not already doing so.